tschutter/digital-dc-power-supply/README.rst

 One problem is that the power supply circuit board uses a non-standard 5 pin in-line interface instead of the standard 2x3 header.

-I constructed a cable adapter:
+I constructed a special cable for use with the Pocket AVR Programmer:

 ==== ======= =======
-Line 2x3 pin 1x5 pin
+Line 1x5 pin 2x5 pin
 ==== ======= =======
+RST        1       5
+MOSI       2       1
-MISO       1       3
+MISO       3       9
-5V         2     N/C
-SCK        3       4
+SCK        4       7
-MOSI       4       2
-RST        5       1
-GND        6       5
+GND        5       4
 ==== ======= =======

 The 5V (PWR) line is not connected because the ATMega8 gets its 5V